3amberloaf/Queue/README.md

 ## Service Station Occupancy

-The rate of service station occupancy determines how often the station was servicing a passenger.
+The rate of service station occupancy determines how busy the station was servicing a passenger.

 - Single Queue: Each station reached almost a 100% occupancy rate, ranging from 99.93 - 99.99%.
 - Random Queue: Stations ranged between 90.94% to 99.97% occupancy rate.